satheler/s12r/README.md

 # Serverlessizer (S12R)

 Serverlessize your Node.js backend application to main clouds providers.
-With this package you can run your application on the **Function as a Service** on many cloud providers with same configuration.
+With this package you can run your application on the **Function as a Service** on many cloud providers with the same configuration.

 ## 📑 Overview